JoachimGoedhart/SuperPlotsOfData/README.md

 The app is available online: [https://huygens.science.uva.nl/SuperPlotsOfData/](https://huygens.science.uva.nl/SuperPlotsOfData/)

 But you can also run it offline in R/Rstudio.
+To run the app locally, you'll need the following packages: shiny, ggplot2, dplyr, tidyr, readr, magrittr, ggbeeswarm, readxl, DT, RCurl, broom.
+To download and install all the packages at once use in Rstudio:

+-install.packages("shiny", "ggplot2", "dplyr", "tidyr", "readr", "readxl", "magrittr", "DT", "ggbeeswarm", "RCurl", "broom")

-In the command line (in R or Rstudio) type shiny::runGitHub('SuperPlotsOfData', 'JoachimGoedhart')
+To run the app from the Github repo, type in the command line (in R or Rstudio):

+-shiny::runGitHub('SuperPlotsOfData', 'JoachimGoedhart')

 Or download it to use it offline:

--download the files from the Github repository.
+-download all the files from the Github repository.

 -Run RStudio and load the 'app.R' file from the repository

 -Select 'Run All' (shortcut is command-option-R on a Mac) or click on "Run App" (upper right button on the window)

 This should launch a web browser with the Shiny app.
-Note that the app depends on several R packages that need to be installed (shiny, ggplot2, dplyr, tidyr, readr, magrittr, ggbeeswarm, readxl, DT, RCurl, broom)

-Run this command in R/Rstudio to download and install all the packages at once:

--install.packages("shiny", "ggplot2", "dplyr", "tidyr", "readr", "readxl", "magrittr", "DT", "ggbeeswarm", "RCurl", "broom")

 ### Example output